Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Data

 In addition, each spectrum is accompanied by an \texttt{APOGEE\_PIXMASK} bitmask that flags pixels that are heavily affected by noisy features.
 We mask pixels identified as erroneous using bits \texttt{BADPIX}, \texttt{CRPIX}, \texttt{SATPIX}, \texttt{UNFIXABLE}, \texttt{BADDARK}, \texttt{BADFLAT}, \texttt{BADERR}, \texttt{NOSKY}, \texttt{PERSIST\_HIGH}, \texttt{PERSIST\_MED}, \texttt{PERSIST\_LOW}, \texttt{SIG\_SKYLINE}, and \texttt{SIG\_TELLURIC} corresponding to binary digits 0, 1, 2, 3, 4, 5, 6, 7, 9, 10, 11, 12, and 13 respectively \citep{holtzman_2015}.

-\cite{bovy_2016} analyze the reported APOGEE uncertainties and find that the supposedly uncorrelated errors have significant correlations with neighboring pixels over ranges ten times larger than the reported line-spread function.
+\cite{bovy_2016} analyzed the reported APOGEE uncertainties and found that the supposedly uncorrelated errors have significant correlations with neighboring pixels over ranges ten times larger than the reported line-spread function.
 These correlations are potentially due to the continuum normalization of spectra.
-They also deduce that the errors are often underestimated by ${\approx}10-20$\% and can scale up to $100$\% for several wavelength regions, especially those dominated by telluric absorption lines.
+They also deduced that the errors are often underestimated by 10\%-20\% and can scale up to 100\% for several wavelength regions, especially those dominated by telluric absorption lines.
 Therefore, care needs to be taken while using the reported errors in analyses.